Dalas121/Heir_2_The_Throne/README.md

 //--------------------
 Easy should be nigh-unloseable.
 Nightmare should be seriously difficult even for a veteran player, requiring careful strategy and probably several restarts (e.g. highest difficulty of EI/TDG)
 - assume the player is coming into the scenario with suitable units; i.e. don't balance Gryphon Mountain around massed Merfolk
+- guidelines for 1-star, 2-star, 3-star, etc difficulties can be found in _main.cfg.
+Use the diff1, diff2, diff3, etc events (or equivalent armies) to playtest

 Recommended difficulty modifiers:
 - Easy:      1x enemy strength,  70% xp to level, 13 scenarios